Amenhotep19/parking-lot-counter-go/README.md

 The calculations made to track movement using centroids have two parameters that can be set via flags. `-max-dist` set the maximum distance in pixels between two related centroids.
 In other words how big of a distance of movement between frames show be allowed before assuming that the object is a different vehicle. `-max-gone` is the maximum number of frames to track a centroid which doesn't change, possibly due to being a parked vehicle.

+You can also use an erode filter to perform image cleanup before the DNN processing takes place.
+The `-filter=true` flag will turn on this feature.

 ### Hardware Acceleration

 This application can take advantage of the hardware acceleration in the Intel® Distribution of OpenVINO™ toolkit by using the `-backend` and `-target` parameters.